The Ego and the Persona in Jungian Psychology

 The concept of the persona is Jung’s significant contribution of Analytical Psychology.

-Jung coined the term “Persona” referring to the masks used in the ancient Greek theater.
-Such masks worn by actors exaggerated facial features helping convey emotions.
-In the large outdoor theaters the masks made it easier for the audience to see and understand the emotions and expressions of the characters, even from a distance.
+Jung coined the term “Persona,” referring to the masks used in the ancient Greek theater.
+Such masks worn by actors exaggerated facial features, helping convey emotions.
+In the large outdoor theaters, the masks made it easier for the audience to see and understand expressions, even from a distance.
+In the same way, Jungian Ego and Persona represent the roles we play in daily life.
+The ego and persona in Jungian psychology illustrate how individuals balance their inner identity with the outer mask they present to society.

 Persona is like a façade of a building.
 Through the persona we codify ourselves in a form which we hope will prove acceptable to others and ourselves.